Ovarian cancer biomarkers

 Paired box 8 (PAX8)

 PRDM3 is amplified in ovarian cancers.
-The MECOM locus and PAX8 sustain i n vivo tumor growth, further supporting that the identified function of the MECOM locus underlies PAX8-driven oncogenic functions in ovarian cancer.
+The MECOM locus and PAX8 sustain in vivo tumor growth, further supporting that the identified function of the MECOM locus underlies PAX8-driven oncogenic functions in ovarian cancer.
 High expression levels of PAX8 correlate with shorter survival rates, and PAX8 acts as a diagnostic and prognostic biomarker for ovarian cancer.
+PAX8 expression patterns can also help distinguish different ovarian cancer subtypes, aiding in accurate classification and management.

 MUC16

-This membrane-associated mucin, found in the cornea and conjunctiva, in the respiratory tract, and female reproductive tract epithelium, forms a lubricating barrier against foreign particles and infectious agents.
+This membrane-associated mucin, also known as cancer antigen 125 (CA125), is a widely used tumor marker for ovarian cancer.
+It is found in the cornea and conjunctiva, in the respiratory tract, and female reproductive tract epithelium, forming a lubricating barrier against foreign particles and infectious agents.
+CA125 and other tumor markers are commonly used to help distinguish between benign and malignant ovarian masses and ovarian lesions, aiding in the diagnostic evaluation of ovarian cancer.
+However, the use of CA125 as a tumor marker has limitations, particularly in premenopausal women and postmenopausal women, as benign conditions can also cause elevated levels, leading to potential false positives.
 This biomarker is 79% sensitive for ovarian cancer and is considered the most reliable diagnostic marker for ovarian cancer and a potential cancer therapeutic target.
 Assayed as a serum biomarker for ovarian cancer diagnosis, MUC16 is also used in IHC to distinguish ovarian origins of metastases.

 Wilms tumor protein (WT1)

 This ovarian cancer biomarker is used in IHC to differentiate ovarian carcinoma (WT1+) from breast or pancreatic carcinomas (WT1-).
-It is a robust diagnostic and prognostic biomarker of ovarian cancers and is used in combination with PAX8 to refine diagnosis in phenotype-overlapping cases of serous cancers.
+WT1 is a key marker for identifying ovarian malignancy and for distinguishing malignant tumors from benign conditions.
+It is also valuable in the diagnosis of ovarian malignant tumors, especially when used in combination with other markers.
+According to the international ovarian tumor analysis (IOTA) consensus, standardized terminology and diagnostic criteria improve precision in classifying ovarian tumors.
+WT1 is a robust diagnostic and prognostic biomarker of ovarian cancers and is used in combination with PAX8 to refine diagnosis in phenotype-overlapping cases of serous cancers.

 p53

-This tumor suppressor protein is commonly mutated in many cancer types and overexpressed in over 96% of high-grade serous ovarian cancer. p53 mutations and p53 overexpression are both related to shorter patient survival, with the strongest predictor of the outcome being a combination of both mutations and overexpression.
-As an IHC biomarker, p53 expression is used to differentiate malignant cancers (p53+) from reactive and metaplastic conditions (p53-).
+This tumor suppressor protein is commonly mutated in many cancer types and overexpressed in over 96% of high-grade serous ovarian cancer. p53 mutations and p53 overexpression are particularly prevalent in high-grade ovarian cancer.
+Both are related to shorter patient survival, with the strongest predictor of the outcome being a combination of both mutations and overexpression.
+As an IHC biomarker, p53 expression is used in diagnosing ovarian cancer, especially to differentiate malignant cancers (p53+) from reactive and metaplastic conditions (p53-).
+This utility helps improve diagnostic accuracy by distinguishing malignant from benign or reactive conditions.

 Human epididymis protein 4 (HE4)

 HE4 is a protease inhibitor that is approved by the United States FDA for monitoring recurrence or progressive disease in patients with epithelial ovarian cancer.
+As one of the predictive biomarkers, HE4 is valuable for identifying early stage ovarian cancer and monitoring treatment response, especially when used alongside other markers.
 This biomarker is used in combination with MUC16 for the diagnosis of ovarian cancer, with some reports suggesting that HE4 offers increased specificity over MUC16 for the diagnosis of early ovarian cancer.
+HE4 also plays a significant role in improving the detection of early stage ovarian cancers, particularly when combined with other molecular markers.

 CDKN2A/p16INK4a